 Keep in mind that the gravity of this impact depends on the scoring model, some models will include closed accounts in the average age of credit accounts while others won’t.

 Some scoring models will consider the payment history of a closed account for up to ten years but others don’t.
-If a scoring model does consider payment history of a closed account, it may not be weighted as high as payment history of open accounts.
+If a scoring model does consider the payment history of a closed account, it may not be weighted as high as the payment history of open accounts.
 Because payment history is heavily factored into your credit score, you may experience a sudden blow as a result of a closed account.

 Luckily, your new loan will be incorporated into your payment history moving forward.
 To ensure that your credit can go nowhere but up, make sure to manage your new loan effectively by not missing payments or paying late.

 There are two situations where you may not want to refinance.
 It’s important to remember that everyone’s financial situation is unique, what works for one person may not work for another.
-Be sure to exercise judgment as a part of your decision-making process, foregoing something small now for an immense benefit in the future could be worth the risk.
+Be sure to exercise judgment as a part of your decision-making process, foregoing something small now for an immense benefit in the future could be worth it.

 If you are applying for a new loan, in addition to the current one you have that you’d like to refinance, you should think twice before refinancing your current loan.
-You don’t want to put your new loan at risk for a higher interest rate or even getting denied in exchange for refinancing your current loan.
+You don’t want to put your new loan at risk of a higher interest rate or even getting denied in exchange for refinancing your current loan.
 This doesn’t mean you can’t refinance at all, just hold off until you get your new loan and then move forward with refinancing.

 Also, if you are planning to refinance multiple loans, make sure to refinance the loan that will give you the most benefits first.
 For example, you should refinance your mortgage before your car loan because you will get much more out of it.
 From there, you can work your way down your list of loans.